 To this very day, the drive is still vividly etched into my mind.
 Because we checked off all the following items, which you never want to experience when driving:

 - An inclined narrow windy road

-- Poor traction with icy and snowy roads
+- Poor traction from icy and snowy roads

 - Poor visibility